patjrod78/Fun-Roulette-/README.md

 ## Description
 Bored with nothing to do?
 Tired of the doing the same old thing?
 Then "Fun Roulette" is for you.
 Take the predictability or indecisiveness out of your day/night plans.

- Simply click "Staying In" or Going Out" and Fun Roulette does the rest.
+ Simply click "Staying In" or Going Out" and "Fun Roulette" does the rest.
 Life is a game of chances, now your fun can be too!

 ## Installation